George Herbert Clifton

 Brigadier George Herbert Clifton, DSO2, MC (18 September 1898 – 13 March 1970) was a senior officer in the New Zealand Military Forces and a three-time recipient of the Distinguished Service Order.

 Clifton joined the New Zealand Military Forces in 1915 but was too young to serve abroad during the First World War and was posted to the New Zealand Staff Corps.
 He was seconded to the Indian Army from 1918 to 1921 and served in the Waziristan Campaign.
 Returning to New Zealand he held a series of staff posts as well attending military courses.
 He volunteered to join the Second New Zealand Expeditionary Force (2NZEF) upon the outbreak of the Second World War.
 Initially the brigade major of the 5th Infantry Brigade in 1940, he was promoted to lieutenant colonel and appointed commander of the Divisional Engineers, 2nd New Zealand Division.
 He participated in the Battle of Greece as well as the early fighting in North Africa for which he was awarded the Distinguished Service Order and bar.
 Given command of the 6th Infantry Brigade in February 1942, he was captured during the fighting around El Alamein in September 1942.

 As a prisoner of war, Clifton made a total of nine escape attempts including from camps in Italy and Germany.
 His last escape attempt saw him reach American lines in March 1945 and his exploits as a prisoner of war were recognised with a further bar to his DSO.
 After the war he served on the staff of the British Commonwealth Occupation Force in Japan, commanded a training school, and was posted to the War Office in London.
 His final appointment before retiring from the New Zealand Military Forces in 1953 was as commander of the Northern Military District.
-He became a sheep farmer in later life and spent his final years as a city councillor in Taupo.
+He became a sheep farmer in later life and spent his final years as a city councillor in Taupō.
 He died in 1970 at the age of 71.